 Quebecor established a DSU plan and PSU plan for its employees and those of its subsidiaries based on Quebecor Class B Shares and, in the case of the DSU plan, also on TVA Group Class B Shares.
 TVA Group also established a DSU plan and a PSU plan for its employees based on TVA Group Class B Shares.
 The DSUs vest over six years and will be redeemed for cash only upon the participant's retirement or termination of employment, as the case may be.
 The PSUs vest over three years and will be redeemed for cash at the end of this period subject to the achievement of financial targets.
 DSUs and PSUs entitle the holders to receive additional units when dividends are paid on Quebecor Class B Shares or TVA Group Class B Shares.
 No treasury shares will be issued for the purposes of these plans.
-As of December 31, 2019, 158,855 DSUs based on Quebecor Class B Shares, 231,286 DSUs based on TVA Group Class B Shares, 117,972 PSUs based on Quebecor Class B Shares and 131,129 PSUs based on TVA Group Class B Shares were outstanding under these plans.
-A cash consideration of \$5.4 million was paid upon PSUs redemption in 2019.
+As of December 31, 2020, 148,785 DSUs based on Quebecor Class B Shares and 204,598 DSUs based on TVA Group Class B Shares were outstanding under these plans (158,855 and 231,286, respectively, as of December 31, 2019).
+As of December 31, 2020, there is no PSUs outstanding (117,972 PSUs based on Quebecor Class B Shares and 131,129 PSUs based on TVA Group Class B Shares as of December 31, 2019).
+A cash consideration of \$4.8 million was paid upon PSUs redemption in 2020 (\$5.4 million in 2019).

-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)